anandijain/learning/random/school/quotes.md

 for such parts of the produce of other men’s labour as he has occa- sion for.
     * 22: Every man thus lives by exchanging, or becomes in some measure a merchant, and the society itself grows to be what is properly a commercial society,
+	* 28: The word value, it is to be observed, has two different meanings, and sometimes expresses the utility of some particular object, and sometimes the power of purchasing other goods which the posses- sion of that object conveys.
+The one may be called ‘Value in use;” the other, “value in exchange.”
+The things which have the greatest value in use have frequently little or no value in exchange; and on the contrary, those which have the greatest value in exchange have frequently little or no value in use.
+Nothing is more useful than wa-
+ter: but it will purchase scarce any thing; scarce any thing can be had in exchange for it.
+A diamond, on the contrary, has scarce any value in use; but a very great quantity of other goods may fre- quently be had in exchange for it.
 	* 29 And, lastly, what are the different circumstances which some- times raise some or all of these different parts of price above, and sometimes sink them below their natural or ordinary rate; or, what